Kong/docs.konghq.com/app/_src/gateway-operator/guides/autoscaling-workloads/datadog.md

 [dmetrics]: https://docs.datadoghq.com/metrics/

-## Install Datadog in your Kubernets cluster
+## Install Datadog in your Kubernetes cluster

 ### Datadog API and application keys

-In order to install Datadog agents in your cluster you will need Datadog API KEY and and APP KEY.
+In order to install Datadog agents in your cluster you will need Datadog API key and an application key.
 Please refer to [this Datadog manual page][ddkeys] to obtains those.

 [ddkeys]: https://docs.datadoghq.com/account_management/api-app-keys/